 she / her

 Rukshika Krishnamoorthy (she / her) is passionate about cultural diversity.
-She has seen people face racism and seen the way it affects people’s mental wellness and well-being.
-She wishes to support people facing racism to help minimize its effect on their mental health and well-being.
-At school, she’s the president of a cultural club, Zaga-Gon Cultural, which shines light upon diversity and allows people to celebrate their culture.
+She’s observed racism and noted the way it can affect people’s mental health and well-being.
+She wishes to support people facing racism to help minimize its effects on their mental health and well-being.
+At school, she’s the president of a cultural club, Zaga-Gon Cultural, which shines light upon diversity and makes space for people to celebrate their cultures.
 Rukshika’s hobbies include dancing, painting and reading.
-She also dances a cultural-dance called Bharatanatyam and loves to put on mini shows with her siblings.
+She also dances a cultural dance called Bharatanatyam and loves to put on mini shows with her siblings.

 Sanjeevani Kumar